 Since regular attendance is essential to a student's success at ACA, and numerous absences are also damaging to student morale, all vacations should be scheduled during school breaks.
-Absences due to vacations will be considered unexcused absences.
+Absences due to vacations will be considered unexcused absences and missed work will not be provided either prior to or after a student's return..